-- Level 1 Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities; - Level 2 Quoted prices in markets that are not active, or inputs that are observable, either directly or indirectly, for substantially the full term of the asset or liability; and - Level 3 Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).
+- Level 1 Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities: - Level 2 Quoted prices in markets that are not active, or inputs that are observable, either directly or indirectly, for substantially the full term of the asset or liability; and - Level 3 Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).

 As required by accounting guidance, assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The following table sets forth certain of the Company's assets measured at fair value by level within the fair value hierarchy as of March 31, 2021 and December 31, 2020:
+The following table sets forth certain of the Company's assets measured at fair value by level within the fair value hierarchy as of June 30, 2021 and December 31, 2020:

-2021 2021 2020 Input Hierarchy Level (in thousands) Cash and cash equivalents \$ 27,230 \$ 25,405 Level 1 Gold and silver rounds/bullion \$ 593 \$ 671 Level 1 Accounts receivable, net \$ 3,533 \$ 4,226 Level 2
+As of June 30, 2021 De As of cember 31, 2020 Input Hierarchy Level (in tho usands) Cash and cash equivalents \$ 30,535 \$ 25,405 Level 1 Gold and silver rounds/bullion \$ 627 \$ 671 Level 1 Accounts receivable, net \$ 5,142 \$ 4,226 Level 2

 Cash and cash equivalents consist primarily of cash deposits and are valued at cost, which approximates fair value.
-Gold and silver rounds/bullion consist of precious metals used for investment purposes and in the dividend program which are valued using quoted market prices.
+Gold and silver rounds/bullion consist of precious metals which are valued using quoted market prices.
 Please see Note 5 for additional information.

-Accounts receivable, net include amounts due to the Company for deliveries of concentrates and doré sold to customers, net of embedded derivatives mark-to-market value of \$0.1 as of March 31, 2021, and \$0.2 million as of December 31, 2020.
+Accounts receivable, net include amounts due to the Company for deliveries of concentrates and doré sold to customers, net of embedded derivatives mark-to-market value of \$0.1 as of June 30, 2021, and \$0.2 million as of December 31, 2020.
 Concentrate sales contracts provide for provisional pricing as specified in such contracts.
 These sales contain an embedded derivative related to the provisional pricing mechanism which is bifurcated and accounted for as a derivative.
 At the end of each reporting period, the Company records an adjustment to sales to reflect the mark-to-market of outstanding provisional invoices based on the forward price curve.
 Because these provisionally priced sales have not yet settled as of the reporting date, the mark-to-market adjustment related to these invoices is included in accounts receivable as of each reporting date and included in its accounts receivable on the accompanying Condensed Consolidated Balance Sheets related to mark-to-market adjustments.
 Please see Note 13 for additional information.